-- 1. undertake the assessment of project proposals presented for screening and appraisal, - 2. provide technical support and advice to the PIMC to facilitate its decision-making.
+- i. undertake the assessment of project proposals presented for screening and appraisal, - ii. provide technical support and advice to the PIMC to facilitate its decision-making.

-PIMSec's preliminary assessment will be required for the development of any public sector investment programme conceptualised and designed by a Ministry Department Agency (MDA) or Public Body, irrespective of its financing source - Government direct financed (through traditional procurement) or private sector financed (through PPPs).
+PIMSec's preliminary assessment will be required for the development of any public sector investment programme conceptualised and designed by a Ministry, Department, Agency (MDA) or Public Body, irrespective of its financing source - Government direct financed (through traditional procurement) or private sector financed (through PPPs).
 Joint Ventures and other such arrangements must go to PIMC for approval.

-PIMSec will liaise the PPP Units at the DBJ and MOFPS on the suitability of projects under consideration for development as a PPP.
+PIMSec will liaise with the PPP Units at the DBJ and MOFPS on the suitability of projects under consideration for development as a PPP.
+(Their role is further described in Section 6)

-4.0.2.5 Operating Entities
+4.2.5 OPERATING ENTITIES